The History of Dumbwaiters

 However you write it, ‘dumb waiter’ or ‘dumbwaiter’, the origins of the term are puzzling, they are often referred to as dumb waiters or hoist lifts.
 The name of this small service lift and the history of how it came into being are interesting topics.

 For those of you unaware of dumb waiters, let us explain ... it's a small lift (most often waist-height) used to bring food up to a restaurant from kitchens below, and to take dirty dishes back down from the dining room – a hidden and essential device in almost every mansion, café, and restaurant.
 These hard-wearing little service lifts are designed to carry goods, not people, between floors.

 Why's it called a dumbwaiter?

-Many were simple human powered devices, which looped a rope around a pulley or rafter which could be controlled manually (early example shown left).
+Many were simple human-powered devices, which looped a rope around a pulley or rafter which could be controlled manually (an early example is shown left).
 A service lift like this is still used today at one of Thomas Jefferson's estates.
 Older versions even had a speaking tube next to them, which enabled waiters to talk to chefs in the kitchens.
 These then evolved with the progress of the industrial revolution, with electric motors being added in the 1920s.

-20th-century product changes means the introduction of structures, heated cabins, state of the art intercoms and safety locks, as well as the option to have a lift stop off in between or skip floors on its journey.
+20th-century product changes mean the introduction of structures, heated cabins, state of the art intercoms, and safety locks, as well as the option to have a lift stop off in between or skip floors on its journey.

 Today’s Elite hoist lifts are electrically driven, highly controlled lifts supplied in their own structure and have finishes that are attractive enough to make this little star into an interior design feature.
 Elite install lifts over Northern Ireland.